 BENEFIT DESCRIPTION (You are the participant) ESTIMATED MONTHLY PAYMENT OPTION Spouse at age 65 Joint and 50% Survivor You receive monthly payments for life.
 After your death, your spouse receives 50% of your monthly payment for the rest of his or her life. \$52 \$26 Joint and 100% Survivor You receive monthly payments for life.
 After your death, your spouse receives 100% of your monthly payment for the rest of his or her life. \$48 \$48 Single Life Annuity You receive monthly payments for life.
 Payments stop when you die.
 Your spouse or other beneficiary will receive no further payments. \$58 \$0 Life Annuity with 5 Year Certain Period You receive monthly payments for life.
 If you die before 5 years, your spouse or other beneficiary receives the remaining 60 guaranteed monthly payments.
 If you die after 5 years, your spouse or other beneficiary will receive no further payments. \$57 \$0 Life Annuity with 10 Year Certain Period You receive monthly payments for life.
 If you die before 10 years, your spouse or other beneficiary receives the remaining 120 guaranteed monthly payments.
-If you die after 10 years, your spouse or other beneficiary will receive no future payments. \$56 \$0 Cash You and your spouse, if any, agree to take a lump sum cash distribution now and receive no future payments. \$0 \$0 depend on annuity p 0 withdrawal.
+If you die after 10 years, your spouse or other beneficiary will receive no future payments. \$56 \$0 Cash You and your spouse, if any, agree to take a lump sum cash distribution now and receive no future payments. \$0 \$0

+^{}Based on a \$10,000 withdrawal.
 The amounts shown are for illustration only.
-The actual am ourchase rates in effect at the time of purchase and may result in higher or e Center for a current quote at 800.999.8786.
+The actual amount of monthly benefit will depend on annuity purchase rates in effect at the time of purchase and may result in higher or lower amounts.
+Contact our Investment Guidance Center for a current guote at 800.999.8786.

-Representatives are registered, securities are sold, and investment advisory services offered through CUNA Brokerage Services, Inc. (CBSI), member FINRA/SIPC, a registered broker/dealer and investment advisor, 2000 Heritage Way, Waverly, Iowa 50677, toll-free 866.512.6109.
+^{}Representatives are registered, securities are sold, and investment advisory services offered through CUNA Brokerage Services, Inc. (CBSI), member FINRA/SIPC, a registered broker/dealer and investment advisor, 2000 Heritage Way, Waverly, Iowa 50677, toll-free 866.512.6109.
 Non-deposit investment and insurance products are not federally insured, involve investment risk, may lose value, and are not obligations of or guaranteed by the financial institution.
 Investor Guidance Center team members offer retirement and investment education but do not provide investment, legal or tax advice.
 Participants are encouraged to consult their own advisors.